Therapy For People Who Carry A Lot

 You’re the one who shows up, holds it all together, and keeps things moving— at work, at home, and for everyone around you.

-But underneath it all, you’re overwhelmed, stretched thin and quietly struggling.
+But underneath the tough exterior, you’re overwhelmed, stretched thin and quietly struggling.

 Does this sound like you?

 You are used to being the strong, dependable one— the person others turn to when things get tough.
-You’re steady, capable and the person people know they can count on to get things done.
 From the outside, it probably looks like you’ve got everything figured out.

 But on the inside things feel much different.
-You feel overwhelmed, disconnected, and unsure how long you can keep up this pace.
-You’re constantly “on,” and exhausted and underneath it all you:
+You feel overwhelmed and disconnected.
+You’re constantly “on,” and under it all you probably:

 • Feel on edge, overthink things and struggle to fully relax